antor44/livestream_video/README.md

 -   **VAD Support:** Integrated Voice Activity Detection based on the powerful, license-free Silero model (auto-downloaded on first use) to improve transcription segmentation by cutting audio during silences.
 -   **Multi-Platform:** Compatible with Linux, macOS, and Windows (via WSL2).

+> [!WARNING]
-**Important Note on Subtitle Generation:** Sometimes models make too many errors or get stuck repeating words or phrases; even the most powerful model, such as the larger-v3 model, can be especially problematic.
+> **Important Note on Subtitle Generation:** Sometimes models make too many errors or get stuck repeating words or phrases; even the most powerful model, such as the larger-v3 model, can be especially problematic.
 You can try using a different model or splitting the audio/video file into smaller chunks with the integrated `Subtitle Video Editor`.

+---

-### Online Translation with Google Gemini API
+## Online Translation with Google Gemini API

 The latest version introduces high-quality online translation using Google's Gemini AI models.
 This feature serves as a powerful alternative to the standard translation provided by `translate-shell`.

 **Key Features:**
 *   **Superior Quality:** Gemini models often provide more accurate and context-aware translations than traditional services.
 *   **Model Selection:** You can choose from several available Gemini models, such as `gemini-3-flash-preview` (default) or the most powerful `gemini-3.1-pro-preview`, directly from the application's UI.
 *   **API Key Integration:** The system securely manages your Google Gemini API key.

-#### Context Level Control
+### Context Level Control

 To further enhance translation quality, you can now control the amount of context the Gemini AI uses.
 This is crucial for achieving translations that are not only accurate but also fluent and coherent.